What is the Difference Between Conduit and Trunking? (2024)

 Multi-compartment Trunking:

-What is the Trunking - Multi-compartment Trunking:
+What is the Trunking Multi compartment Trunking

 Multi-compartment trunking features separate compartments or channels within a single enclosure.
 Each compartment is designed to accommodate different types of cables, such as power cables, data cables, or communication cables, while keeping them segregated.
 This design allows for the separation of various services within a single trunking system, providing a neat and organized solution while reducing the risk of interference or crosstalk between different types of cables.
 Multi-compartment trunking is commonly used in office buildings, data centers, and installations where multiple services need to be routed and managed efficiently.